Today's cartoons are rubbish!

 Hang on, what's this?
 A spaceship?
 Gun?
 Plane?
 Hover car?

-The joystick controls are rather easy to learn and also very responsive: left/right walks our flame-haired hero and he can also jump and crouch with ease.
-I liked these controls which work well and the best part is our huge sword - which puts Conan's to shame!!
-However, it is oddly used more like a club which is weird, but it works.
+The joystick controls are easy to learn and also very responsive: left/right walks our flame-haired hero, and he can also jump and crouch with ease.
+I liked these controls, which work well, and the best part is our huge sword, which puts Conan's to shame!!
+However, it's used more like a club, which is weird, but it works.

-Sadly, no matter how responsive the controls are - there are too many baddies to cope with.
-This is because they appear from both sides of the screen - so you're soon overrun as the hoards gang up.
-To make matters worse, your weapon can only kill what is directly in front of it so you're constantly jumping, crouching, and turning around...
-Add that to everything else and it won't be long until you've died - or launched the joystick in frustration!
+Sadly, no matter how responsive the controls are, there are too many baddies to cope with.
+They appear from both sides of the screen - so you're soon overrun as the hordes gang up.
+To make matters worse, your weapon (which thinks it's a club) can only kill what is directly in front of it, rather than swinging like a sword in a wide arc.
+So you're constantly jumping, crouching, and turning around.
+Add that to everything else, and it won't be long until you've died - or launched the joystick in frustration!
 Yikes.

-Sadly, no matter how responsive the controls are - there are too many baddies to cope with.
-This is because they appear from both sides of the screen - so you're soon overrun as the hoards gang up.
-To make matters worse, your weapon can only kill what is directly in front of it so you're constantly jumping, crouching, and turning around...
-Add that to everything else and it won't be long until you've died - or launched the joystick in frustration!
+Sadly, no matter how responsive the controls are, there are too many baddies to cope with.
+They appear from both sides of the screen - so you're soon overrun as the hordes gang up.
+To make matters worse, your weapon (which thinks it's a club) can only kill what is directly in front of it, rather than swinging like a sword in a wide arc.
+So you're constantly jumping, crouching, and turning around.
+Add that to everything else, and it won't be long until you've died - or launched the joystick in frustration!
 Yikes.

-Yes, I think games were a lot harder back in the day and Thundercats certainly proves that!
+Maybe games were a lot harder back in the day?
+Thundercats certainly proves that possibility...

 Graphics & Sounds

-Visually, things are rather good I thought.
-The colours are bold and represent the cartoony-feeling very well plus I also loved the sprites which are superbly detailed.
-However, what shocks me most is how smooth the scrolling is and with a second parallax layer too.
+Visually, things are lovely, I thought.
+Colours are bold and represent the cartoony-feeling well.
+Plus, I loved the sprites, which are superbly detailed.
+However, what shocks me most is the smooth scrolling, including a second parallax layer, too.
 It's always nice to see when developers don't wimp out with flick/push-scrolling.

-The in-game sound effects are okay, even if everything sounds all too familiar.
+The in-game sound effects are nice, even if everything sounds all too familiar.
 However, it's the music I adore.
-This game ROCKS and the theme tune is pure Rob Hubbard awesomeness!
-It's brilliant and I love every second!
+This game ROCKS, and the theme tune is Rob Hubbard awesomeness.
+Leave it playing!!

-Check out this artwork and why not listen to the tune.
+Check out this artwork and listen to the tune.
 Go on, it's lovely...

 I always fail to rescue poor old Tygra!